Ha-L0/Ha-L0.github.io/_posts/2022-01-20-[H4]-PG-VULNHUB-wpwn.md

 ## privilege escalation

-Having a closer look at the `wordpress` config file and which user exist on the system gives us an indication how to elevate our privileges.
+Having a closer look at the `wordpress` config file and which users exist on the system gives us an indication how to elevate our privileges.

 ```bash
 $ pwd